Griffin Street Cemetery

-The Griffin Street Cemetery is an historic cemetery in New Bedford, Massachusetts.
-Located at the junction of South 2nd and Griffin Streets, and abutting JFK Memorial Highway to the east, it is the city's oldest surviving cemetery.
-The cemetery plot is about 1.7 acre in size, and roughly follows the rectilinear grid of the city streets.
+The Griffin Street Cemetery is a historic cemetery in New Bedford, Massachusetts.
+Located at the junction of South 2nd and Griffin Streets, and abutting the JFK Memorial Highway to the east, it is the city's oldest surviving cemetery.
+The plot of the cemetery is about 1.7 acre in size, and roughly follows the rectilinear grid of the city streets.
 It was established in 1804, not far from a Quaker cemetery whose remains were later reinterred in the city's Rural Cemetery.
-The cemetery has about 230 grave stones, but it is suspected that a significant number of graves are unmarked.
+The cemetery has about 230 grave stones, but a significant number of graves are unmarked.
 The oldest grave dates to 1804, the newest to 1855.

 The cemetery was listed on the National Register of Historic Places in 2014.